Caster Semenya: 2012 Olympics

 Caster Semenya was chosen to carry the country's flag during the opening ceremony of the 2012 Summer Olympics.
 She later won a silver medal in the women's 800 metres of these games, with a time of 1:57.23 seconds, her season's best.
-She passed six competitors in the last 150 metres, but did not pass world champion Mariya Savinova of Russia, who took gold in a time of 1:56.19, finishing 1.04 seconds before Semenya.
+She passed six competitors in the last 150 metres, but did not pass World Athletics champion Mariya Savinova of Russia, who took gold in a time of 1:56.19, finishing 1.04 seconds before Semenya.
 During the BBC coverage after the race, former British hurdler Colin Jackson raised the question whether Semenya had thrown the race, as the time that had been run was well within her capability, though in fact Semenya had at that point only once in her life run faster than Savinova's winning time, when winning the 2009 World Championships.

 In November 2015, the World Anti-Doping Agency recommended Savinova and four other Russian athletes be given a lifetime ban for doping violations at the Olympics.
 On 10 February 2017, the Court of Arbitration for Sport (CAS) officially disqualified Savinova's results backdated to July 2010.
 The International Olympic Committee reallocated the London 2012 medals, and Semenya's silver was upgraded to gold.

 2015 testosterone rule change

-The IAAF policy on hyperandrogenism, or high natural levels of testosterone in women, that had been in place since 2011 was suspended following the case of Dutee Chand v.
+The IAAF policy on high natural levels of testosterone in women, that had been in place since 2011 was suspended following the case of Dutee Chand v.
 Athletics Federation of India (AFI) & The International Association of Athletics Federations, in the Court of Arbitration for Sport, decided in July 2015.
 The ruling found that there was a lack of evidence provided that testosterone increased female athletic performance and notified the IAAF that it had two years to provide the evidence.

 2016

 On 16 April, Semenya became the first person to win all three of the 400 m, 800 m, and 1500 m titles at the South African National Championships, setting world leading marks of 50.74 and 1:58.45 in the first two events, and a 4:10.93 in the 1500 m, all within a nearly four-hour span of each other.

 On 16 July, she set a new national record for 800 metres of 1:55:33.
-On 20 August, she won the gold medal in the women's 800 metres at the Rio Olympics with a time of 1:55.28.
+On 20 August, she won the gold medal in the women's 800 metres at the 2016 Summer Olympics in Rio with a time of 1:55.28.
 The win reignited controversy over the rules on permissible testosterone levels; immediately after the race Lynsey Sharp, finishing sixth, broke into tears, having previously said that "everyone can see it's two separate races", while fifth-placed Joanna Jóźwik stated "I feel like the silver medalist ...
 I'm glad I'm the first European, the second white", to finish the race.
 Bioethicist Katrina Karkazis criticised the indignant response to Semenya's win as discriminatory.

 Semenya set a new personal best for the 400 m of 50.40 at the 2016 Memorial Van Damme track and field meet in Brussels.